yandex-cloud/docs/en/_api-ref/vpc/api-ref/Subnet/index.md

 [get](get.md) | Returns the specified Subnet resource.
 [list](list.md) | Retrieves the list of Subnet resources in the specified folder.
 [listOperations](listOperations.md) | List operations for the specified subnet.
-[listUsedAddresses](listUsedAddresses.md) | List used addresses in specified subnet.
 [move](move.md) | Move subnet to another folder.
 [removeCidrBlocks](removeCidrBlocks.md) | Removes CIDR blocks from the specified subnet.
 Method starts an asynchronous operation that can be cancelled while it is in progress.
 [update](update.md) | Updates the specified subnet.
 Method starts an asynchronous operation that can be cancelled while it is in progress.